ARM-software/astc-encoder/Docs/Building.md

 toolchain limitations that make a vector-length-agnostic port challenging.
 Hopefully there will be one in the future.

-Since the backend only works when the VLEN is exactly 256, and you can only enable this as a global compiler flag, there is no separate build target for the backend yet.
-To enable it, simple build the none or native build target, with the `-mrvv-vector-bits=zvl` CXXFLAG and a `zvl256b` in the ISA string.
+Since the backend only works when the vector length is exactly 256 bits, and you can only enable this as a global compiler flag, there is no separate build target for the backend yet.
+To enable it, simply build the NONE or NATIVE build target, with the `-mrvv-vector-bits=zvl` CXXFLAG and a `zvl256b` in the `-march` ISA configuration string.

 You can cross-compile to RISC-V with the backend enabled using the following
 commands: